DSC-SPIDAL/dapwc/README.md

     ./configure --prefix=$BUILD --enable-mpi-java
     make;make install
   ```
+  * If everything goes well `mpirun --version` will show `mpirun (Open MPI) 1.8.1`.
+Few examples are available in `$OMPI_181/examples`
+  * Please use `mpijavac` with other parameters similar to `javac` command to compile OpenMPI Java programs.
+Once compiled `mpirun [options] java -cp <classpath> class-name arguments` command with proper values set as arguments will run the program.

 Publications
 -----
 Fox, G. C. Deterministic annealing and robust scalable data mining for the